 Westerners are constantly confused about the tuning of Indian instruments.
 Interestingly enough the source of this confusion is more cultural than musical.

-In the West, there is a basic principle of standardization.
+In the West, there is a basic principle of standardisation.
 One can take virtually any instrument and refer to any string and declare down to the very number of vibrations per second what the tuning is going to be.
-Presumably this cultural predisposition is a result of the symphonic tradition (i.e., the only way that you can have 50-100 musicians playing together is if there is standardization).
+Presumably this cultural predisposition is a result of the symphonic tradition (i.e., the only way that you can have 50-100 musicians playing together is if there is standardisation).

 The Indian approach to tuning musical instruments is basically similar to that of the guitarist who adopts open tunings.
 In this fashion, a guitarist may adopt any tuning that is appropriate to the particular piece he/she is going to play.

 Even though standard tunings for Indian instruments are rare, standard approaches to tuning are the norm.
 Let us look at these approaches.